randy3k/UnitTesting-example/README.md

 just have to specific three things in `.travis.yml`

 1. install [python-coveralls](https://pypi.python.org/pypi/python-coveralls/)
-1. run the test will the `--coverage` flag
+1. run the test with the `--coverage` flag
     ```
     sh travis.sh run_tests --coverage
     ```